- Setting up your development environment

 FedX provides transparent federation of multiple SPARQL endpoints under a single virtual endpoint.

 RDF4J offers an extended algebra for partial GeoSPARQL support.
 When enabled, this offers additional geospatial functionality as part of the SPARQL engine, on top of any RDF4J repository, using the well-known Spatial4J and JTS libraries for geospatial reasoning.

-RDF4J has (experimental) support for RDF* and SPARQL*.
+RDF4J has (experimental) support for RDF-star and SPARQL-star.